 - 1 lime cut into wedges, for garnish

 - Bring a large pot of water to a boil and then remove from heat.

-- If the wok becomes dry, add a little chicken stock, 1 tablespoon at a time to keep everything frying evenly.
+- Add the shrimp and stir-fry 2 to 4 minutes more, or until shrimp are completely pink.
+While the shrimp are cooking, add a little chicken (or vegetable) stock, 1 tablespoon at a time to keep everything frying evenly.

 - Push the ingredients to one side, and add 1 more tablespoon of the oil to the center of the wok.

 - Crack the eggs into the open space of the wok and quickly stir-fry until scrambled.